btskinner/tex_cv/README.md

 corresponding reference sections in your `.tex` file, automagically compile and update your CV in a consistent manner.

-I don't edit my `.bib` by hand, but instead use [BibDesk](https://bibdesk.sourceforge.io), which comes with the MacTeX distribution.
-[JabRef](http://www.jabref.org) is another one that works across platforms.

 ## Example setup

 Using an entry in the `.bib` file that looks like this: